Table of Contents

 Flower Ceremony and Bridging (June)

-We’ll celebrate the UUCM family in this last ‘regular’ church service of the year.
-Seniors graduating from high school will be honored.
-Also please bring a blossom to share in our annual flower ceremony, which began in Czechoslovakia after WWI, when Rev. Norbert Capek created this service to bring uplift into the lives of his parishioners who had suffered through the dark time of war.
+Bring a blossom to share in our annual flower ceremony, which began in Czechoslovakia after WWI, when Rev. Norbert Capek created this service to bring uplift into the lives of his parishioners who had suffered through the dark time of war.
+We celebrate the UUCM family in this last ‘regular’ church service of the year – seniors graduating from high school are honored.

 Child Dedication